Neotropical otter: Taxonomy

 The taxonomy of the genus Lontra has been debated, but the use of Lontra rather than Lutra for New World otters is generally supported.
 The Neotropical otter has a very wide range, covering a large portion of South America, so it is not surprising there are geographical structures separating some populations.
 One such geographical isolation is the Cordillera Mountains.
 Additionally, the river in the Magdellena river valley flows north, away from the mountains, decreasing the likelihood that otters in the northern tip of South America will mix with otters elsewhere in the continent.

 Neotropical otters have an unusual phylogenic relationship to other otter species.
 They are most similar to marine otter (Lontra felina) and southern river otter (Lontra provocax), which is not surprising considering these two species are found in South America.
 However, Neotropical otters are relatively distantly related to giant otter (Pteronura brasiliensis), which is surprising considering they have nearly identical ecological niches and home ranges.

 Subspecies

 In one study, otters within a 1600 sqmi area in southern Brazil showed low nucleotide variation, but high haplotype diversity compared to other otter species and other carnivores.
 The study made the conclusion that otters may be undergoing a recent increase in diversity.
 The results also show interrelatedness of otters nearby and give reason to separate the species into subspecies:

+Three subspecies are recognized by the IUCN: